-The Foreign & Commonwealth Office and National Travel Health Network and Centre have up to date advice on staying safe and healthy abroad.
+The Foreign, Commonwealth & Development Office and National Travel Health Network and Centre have up to date advice on staying safe and healthy abroad.

-For the latest travel advice from the Foreign & Commonwealth Office including security and local laws, plus passport and visa information please visit www.gov.uk/travelaware and follow @FCOtravel and facebook.com/fcotravel.
+For the latest travel advice from the Foreign, Commonwealth & Development Office including security and local laws, plus passport and visa information please visit www.gov.uk/travelaware and follow @FCDOtraveladvice and facebook.com/fcdotravel.
 More information is available here.

 Keep informed of current travel health news by visiting www.travelhealthpro.org.uk